Difference between Sole Proprietorship vs LLC

 Below are the top 9 differences between Sole Proprietorship vs LLC:

-- Naming the company an LLC has a compulsion of adding LLC at the end of the company’s name.
-In a sole proprietorship, there is no compulsion in naming anything, and do not have to add any suffix at the end of the name.
-LLC cannot use the same name used by other companies.
+- Naming a company as an LLC requires adding “LLC” at the end of the company’s name.
+In a sole proprietorship, there are no name-related compulsions, and there is no need to add any suffix at the end of the name.
+Also, an LLC cannot use the same name as another company.

 Comparison Table of Sole Proprietorship vs LLC